Higher School Certificate (New South Wales): Structure

-There are a great number of possible courses students can study, totalling over 100 (including languages), in a wide range of subject areas.
-However, most schools offer students a smaller selection from which they must choose.
+There are a large number of possible courses that students can study, totalling over 100 (including languages), in a wide range of subject areas.
+However, schools have control over the courses that they offer students, from which they must choose.
 The only compulsory subject area is English, with one of English Advanced, English Standard, English as an Additional Language or Dialect (EAL/D), or English Studies required for the award of the HSC.
-(English Extension 1 is also available for English Advanced students, with Extension 2 being offered in Year 12).
-Individual schools may require their students to undertake certain courses, as is the case with Studies of Religion in many religious schools or Agriculture in agricultural schools.
-However, these are internal school requirements separate from HSC requirements.
+Individual schools may require their students to undertake certain courses, as is the case with Studies of Religion in many religious schools or Agriculture in agricultural schools, however, these are internal school requirements separate from HSC requirements.

-Most courses offered comprise a preliminary (Year 11) component and an HSC (Year 12) component.
-As a general rule the preliminary component must be completed prior to the HSC component.
+Most courses offered comprise a preliminary (typically Year 10/11) component and a HSC (typically Year 12) component.
+As a general rule, the preliminary component must be completed prior to the HSC component.
 Furthermore, each subject is designated as either one or two "units".
-Each unit involves approximately two hours of formal tuition per week, and contributes a maximum mark of 50.
-The majority of courses are two unit courses, and thus students receive marks out of 100 in these courses.
-10 units is the minimum number of units required, however students can attempt more should they choose.
-If they do, their final ATAR mark is calculated using their best 2 units of English and 8 best other units.
-Extension courses, each with a value of one unit, may be included in the study program, meaning that a certain subject area may have up to four units, e.g. English (Advanced) (two units) plus English Extension 1 and English Extension 2 (each worth one unit).
+Each unit of study involves 60 hours of indicative time in each of the preliminary and HSC courses.
+10 units is the minimum number of units required; however, students can attempt more should they choose.